 This mission is pursued through the application of state-of-the-art technologies at the interface of chemistry, (stem)cell and molecular biology, biomaterials and membrane science, microfluidics, microengineering and nanotechnology.
-The domain also provides high level education in the above fields and creates a stimulating environment for research valorization leading to creation of products and companies.
+The domain also provides high-level education in the above fields and creates a stimulating environment for research valorization leading to the creation of products and companies.

 Partnerships are essential in our research.
 We collaborate with other domains of our university but also with other academic institutions, hospitals and companies, in the Netherlands and abroad.
 This helps us to bundle knowledge and expertise, valorize research and ultimately to succeed in our mission: to improve healthcare through innovative diagnostic and therapeutic strategies for patients.